aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

 ## Limits

 - Nacos v2's grpc protocol is not supported, please use Nacos v1's client.
-- The updated config will be applied from the second invocation after the refresh, instead of the next invocation.
+- The updated config might be applied from the second invocation after the refresh if your function returns very fast, instead of the next invocation.